CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/administration.md

 # Administration dashboard

-The administration tab of your SMTPeter dashboard consists of four different parts:
+The administration tab of your SMTPeter dashboard is where you can view and edit your administrative information.
+The dashboard consists of four different
-Company, Users, License and Billing.
+parts: Company, Users, License and Billing.

 ## Company